What is Sierra CAMP?

 As the state makes historic decisions about where to invest billions in new and existing funding, Sierra CAMP offers a collaborative mechanism for ensuring that the connection between urban population centers and the rural resources they depend on is recognized and valued.

-To learn more about becoming a member, contact Sierra CAMP Director Diana Madson.
+To learn more about becoming a member, contact Sierra CAMP staff by emailing email@example.com or calling Sierra Business Council at 530-582-4800.

 Sierra Business Council

-Sierra CAMP is managed by Sierra Business Council under the strategic guidance of the Sierra CAMP Leadership Committee.
+Sierra CAMP was founded in 2014 by Sierra Business Council and operates under the strategic guidance of the Sierra CAMP Leadership Committee, composed of Sierra Business Council Staff and volunteer Sierra CAMP members.
+Any member of Sierra CAMP is eligible to serve on the Leadership Committee.
 Sierra Business Council is a 501(c)(3) organization with more than two decades of history fostering thriving communities in the Sierra through projects that promote, develop and amplify the area’s social, environmental and economic capital.